edtankian97/microbiota_sialylation/README.md

-# Sialylation project of microbiome
+# Sialylation project of microbiota

 ![Bacteria%20sia](https://github.com/edtankian97/microbiota_sialylation/blob/teste/Bacteria%20sia.gif)

-This project is related to my P.h.D.'s thesis which study is upon incorporation of sialic acid intestinal microbiome onto their cell wall.
+This project is related to my P.h.D.'s thesis which study is upon incorporation of sialic acid intestinal microbiota onto their cell wall.
 The main objective of the bioinformatic analysis is to seek in proteomes of bacterias from NCBI that has a potential proteins linked to the process of sialic acid's incorporation.
 For this purpose, the bioinformatic part was divided in:

 **1. Genome processing:** Retrieve information from NCBI, remotion of incomplete genomes and retrieve CheckM information.